Alzheimer’s and Exercise: Adapting Workouts for the Elderly

 Understanding Alzheimer’s Disease

-Alzheimer’s Disease, a progressive neurodegenerative disorder, primarily affects the elderly population and is characterised by loss, cognitive decline, and behavioural changes.
+Alzheimer’s Disease, a progressive neurodegenerative disorder, primarily affects the population and is characterised by loss, cognitive decline, and behavioural changes.

 Understanding this condition necessitates comprehending the Alzheimer’s progression timeline and the genetic factors involved in its onset.